 “Then you can create a roadmap that you both know, so everybody is moving at the same pace and you can eliminate more confusion and gray area,” Espinosa said.

 Ultimately, buyers are less limited by their budgets than ever before.
 If there’s a need, they’ll make purchasing the product a priority, he added.
 It’s up to the sales rep to glean that need and then collaborate on a plan that makes the product a reality on the buyer’s end.

 Not every prospect that reaches an SDR is a viable customer.
 Sales leaders still want reps to focus on healthy and attractive deals, which means it’s important to know when to disqualify a prospect.

 Referring back to his BANT days, Tecle said it doesn’t make sense to disqualify a prospect because they don’t match a specific set of criteria you’ve created around budget, authority, need and timeline.
 Often, if the timing doesn’t line up because the customer is in a contract, the salesperson can make note and keep in touch until they’re ready.

 If they don’t, the buyer will just go somewhere else.

 However, there are times when a customer is looking for a feature or solution that isn’t on your product roadmap, Tecle said.
-In those cases, it’s better to admit that feature isn’t available and help them find a company who can help than to push forward.
+In those cases, it’s OK to disqualify them from your pipeline and admit that that feature isn’t available.
+It’s better to help them find another company who can help than to push forward with a sale.

 Ultimately, tech sales has come a long way from the days when IBM came up with BANT.
 It’s no longer about what the salesperson wants — it’s about what the buyer needs.